Lumbar Fusion is Easier and Safer than Ever Before

 The TLIF technique is a modification of a similar surgical procedure called Posterior Lumbar Interbody Fusion (PLIF).
 Transforaminal lumbar interbody fusion allows for a more lateral, one-sided approach, with direct access to the intervertebral foraminal area without violating the anatomical integrity of the spine’s neural elements.

-Performed correctly, TLIF requires less retraction of nerve root(s) and the thecal sac (cauda equina; the tail end of the spinal cord).
+Performed correctly, TLIF requires less retraction of the nerve root(s) and the thecal sac (cauda equina; the tail end of the spinal cord).
 The procedure also offers the benefit of circumferential fusion and restoration or maintenance of lumbar lordosis (inward spinal curve).
 While an open anterior-posterior approach can be performed for circumferential fusion, TLIF is less invasive and simultaneously allows for neural decompression and relief of radicular pain.

 At Boulder Neurosurgical Associates (BNA) we have innovated the way spinal lumbar fusions are performed to reduce associated risks, including postoperative pain and long recovery times and improve effectiveness of the procedure.